SimCenter Community Roundtables

 Opportunities to participate

 Working Groups are a pivotal organizational component of the SimCenter that are composed of senior faculty, development staff, and interested external participants.
 One of the Working Groups' tasks is to engage, inform, and solicit new capabilities from the natural hazards community.
-SimCenter Community Roundtable meetings are a mechansim to facilitate this engagement.
+SimCenter Community Roundtable meetings are a mechanism to facilitate this engagement.

 Participation in these online meetings is open to everyone who registers.